qasimrider/Newyork-Times-News-App/README.md

 This is the Gateway to the whole application containing DI Initialization and in our case it contain MainActivity and Guest Fragment to host the application.
 On top of that this module have all the dependency which are present in our application
 ###### Purposes
-1. Initializaing Dependency Injetion
+1. Initializing Dependency Injection
 2. Hosting the Application Root

 ## Business
-This module kept all the usecases belong to the applicaion, on top of that this is UI agnostic module.Having all the business information of the app.
+This module kept all the use cases belong to the application, on top of that this is UI agnostic module.Having all the business information of the app.
 This is utilizing repository module in order to get the business and populate their respective DTOS
 ###### Purposes
-1. To keep the business in a seperate module agnostic of UI
+1. To keep the business in a separate module agnostic of UI

 ## Common